gijs/builder/README.md

 =======
 Liberal JavaScript DOM builder

+    npm install builder

 Builder(tag_name, attributes = {}, elements = [], content = '', callback)
 -------
-Generate a DOM Element.
 Accepts a variable number of arguments which may be:

 - Hashes of attributes
 - Elements
 - Strings of content
 - Arrays (which can be nested) of any of the above
-- Function to call, which should return any of the above
+- Function to call, which can return any of the above

+All HTML5 tag names are available as functions on the Builder object which will generate the corresponding element.
+For maximum readability when generating multiple elements it can be useful to a function with Builder as the context:

+    # using Builder
     div = Builder 'div', className: 'tasty'
     ul = Builder.ul Builder.li 'Item One'

-All HTML5 tag names are available as functions on the Builder object which will generate the corresponding element.
-For maximum readability when generating multiple elements it can be useful to a function with Builder as the context:
+    # calling a function with Builder as the context
     table = (->
       @table cellpadding: 0, cellspacing: 0,
         @tbody(